Hybrid Mechanisms: Trading off Strategyproofness and Efficiency of Random Assignment Mechanisms: Partially Strategyproof Hybrid Mechanisms

-The goal of designing hybrid mechanisms is to sacrifice ``some'' strategyproofness to obtain ``some'' efficiency gains.
-In order to make a conscious trade-off decision, a mechanism designer needs an understanding of ``how much'' strategyproofness she is giving up.
-Towards this end, we need a parametric relaxation of strategyproofness.
-Until recently, no such concept existed for the one-sided matching domain.
-However, in \citep{MennleSeuken2014PSP} we have presented an axiomatic approach to relaxing strategyproofness.
-Dropping one of three axioms that characterize strategyproof mechanisms leads to \emph{\URBIr-partially strategyproof} mechanisms.
-This new concept enables a parametric analysis of strategyproofness for manipulable mechanisms.
-We now briefly describe this concept and its axiomatic derivation (see Appendix \ref{app.sec.axiomatic_psp} for details).

-To understand the axioms, suppose an agent is considering to report truthfully or \emph{swap} two adjacent objects in its report, e.g., $a \succ b$ to $b \succ a$.
-A mechanism is \emph{swap consistent} if upon such a swap, the reporting agent's allocation either does not change at all, or the allocation for $b$ strictly increases and the allocation for $a$ strictly decreases.
-The mechanism is \emph{weakly invariant} if the allocation does not change for any object that the agent strictly prefers to $a$, and it is \emph{lower invariant} if it does not change for any object that the agent likes strictly less than $b$.
-These axioms characterize strategyproof mechanisms: a mechanism is strategyproof \emph{if and only if} it is swap consistent, weakly invariant, and lower invariant (Theorem 1 in \citep{MennleSeuken2014PSP}).

-Dropping lower invariance (arguably the least intuitive and least important of the axioms), the larger class of \URBIr-partially strategyproof mechanisms emerges, and the incentive properties of these mechanisms can be described in a parametric fashion: for any setting $(N,M,\mathbf{q})$, a mechanism is swap consistent and weakly invariant \emph{if and only if} it is \URBIr-partially strategyproof for some bound $r \in (0,1]$ (Theorem 2 in \citep{MennleSeuken2014PSP}).
-We now define \URBIr-partial strategyproofness and provide some intuition.
-Loosely speaking, \URBIr\ is a domain restriction that requires agents to have sufficiently different values for different objects. \begin{definition}[Uniformly Relatively Bounded Indifference] A utility function $u$ satisfies \emph{uniformly relatively bounded indifference} with respect to \emph{bound $r \in [0,1]$} (\URBIr) if for any pair of objects $a$ and $b$ with $u(a) > u(b)$ we have
+\end{definition} This notion of strategyproofness for random mechanism coincides with the one used by \citet{Gibbard1977ManipulationOfVotingWithChance} for random voting mechanisms.
+For deterministic mechanisms, it reduces to the requirement that no agent can obtain a strictly preferred object by misreporting.
+Furthermore, it is equivalent to \emph{strong stochastic dominance-strategyproofness}, which requires that any agent's assignment from misreporting is first order-stochastically dominated by the assignment that the agent can obtain from reporting truthfully.

+\emph{Partially strategyproof} mechanisms \citep{MennleSeuken2017PSP_WP} remain strategyproof on a particular domain restriction.
+The agents can still have any preference order, but their underlying utility functions are constrained. \begin{definition}[Uniformly Relatively Bounded Indifference] For $r \in [0,1]$, a utility function $u \in U_P$ satisfies \emph{uniformly relatively bounded indifference} with respect to \emph{indifference bound} $r$ (\URBIr) if for any objects $a,b \in M$ with $P: a \succ b$, we have